usnistgov/mobile-threat-catalogue/_emm-threats/EMM-0.md

 layout: threat
 ThreatCategory: Enterprise Mobility
 ID: EMM-0
-Threat: Improper X.509 Certificate Validation
+Threat: Improper Digital Certificate Validation
 ThreatDescription: The EMM application on the device may improperly validate X.509 certificates, which can allow attackers to perform man in the middle attacks using a crafted certificate.
 ThreatOrigin: The Security of MDM Systems[^3]
 ExploitExample: